Zhang Lab CRISPR Plasmids Available from Addgene

 The CRISPR/Cas system can be implemented in mammalian cells by co-expressing the bacterial Cas9 nuclease along with the guide RNA.
 Two forms of guide RNAs can be used to facilitate Cas9-mediated genome cleavage, using a CRISPR RNA array and tracrRNA or a synthetic guide RNA fusing the CRISPR RNA with the tracrRNA.
 These two systems are described below.

 1. S. pyogenes Cas9 (or Cas9 D10A nickase) + CRISPR RNA array + tracrRNA: This plasmid contains three expression cassettes.
 In order to target a given site, the plasmid can be digested using BbsI, and a pair of annealed oligos (design is indicated below) can be cloned into the CRISPR array.
-The oligos is designed based on the target site sequence (30bp) and needs to be flanked on the 3' end by a 3bp NGG PAM sequence.
+The oligos are designed based on the target site sequence (30bp) and need to be flanked on the 3' end by a 3bp NGG PAM sequence.

 2. S. pyogenes Cas9 (or Cas9 D10A nickase) + chimeric guide RNA containing +85nt of tracrRNA: This plasmid contains two expression cassettes, hSpCas9 and the chimeric guide RNA.
 The vector can be digested using BbsI, and a pair of annealed oligos (design is indicated below) can be cloned into the guide RNA.
-The oligos is designed based on the target site sequence (20bp) and needs to be flanked on the 3' end by a 3bp NGG PAM sequence.
+The oligos are designed based on the target site sequence (20bp) and need to be flanked on the 3' end by a 3bp NGG PAM sequence.
 We have found that increasing the length of the chimeric guide RNA can increase targeting efficiency; therefore this version of the backbone contains a longer fragment of the tracrRNA (+85nt).

 Application Notes: For application of Cas9 for site-specific genome editing in eukaryotic cells and organisms, we have computationally identified suitable target sites for the S. pyogenes Cas9.
 These sites are viewable as UCSC Genome Browser tracks for the human, mouse, rat, zebrafish, C. elegans, and D. melanogaster genomes.
 Sites are selected such that the seed sequence for each SpCas9 target site, 5’-NNNNNNNNNNNN-NGG-3’, is specific to the relevant genome.
-A protocol for oligo cloning is included here and the plasmid sequences and additional information can be found at Zhang Lab's website (www.genome-engineering.org) as well as in the following publication:

 For additional tips and information for using the Zhang Lab CRISPRs, click here.